dreipol/linkit/README.md

 <img src="https://github.com/dreipol/linkit/raw/master/doc/linkit.gif"/>

 ## Installation
-Install the latest version with pip and you're good to go.
+Install the latest version with pip and add `linkit` to your `INSTALLED_APPS` - and you're good to go.

     $ pip install LinkIt